Introduction / History

 What are their lives like?

 The Fula Toro consist of primarily two groups: the semi-nomadic peoples and the nomadic peoples.
-The Fula Toro primarily farm, fish, and breed animals for their livelihood.
+The Fula Toro primarily farm, fish, and raise livestock for their livelihood.
 Some have also become blacksmiths, leather workers, wood carvers, weavers, or potters while doing a small amount of farming.

 Among the Fula Toro, marriage involves a payment for the bride, which is usually made with cattle.
 Polygamy is generally practiced up to the Muslim limit of four wives; however, many divorce and remarry.
 Each wife lives in a separate hut, and the husband moves among his wives.